Liver Cancer Statistics

 HCC Facts

-About 80% of patients with HCC have preexisting cirrhosis
+About 80% of patients with HCC have preexisting cirrhosis.
+However, some people have no underlying liver disease whatsoever.

 Two-thirds of liver cancer deaths are caused by hepatitis.